 Children involved in the prekindergarten program develop strong social skills.
 In the classroom, the teacher and the teaching assistant create a sense of trust and warmth within their environment.
 The classroom team will nurture and support relationships so that students can be encouraged to become independent.
 The teacher and the teaching assistant allow the children the opportunity to explore and question their experiences in order to find out more about themselves.
 It is important that children develop the necessary strategies to enjoy the process of learning.
 We want children to be confident in their ability to master new skills, learn new ideas, and take pride in their accomplishments.
 Our team allows the children to learn and develop at their own individual pace.

 In addition to students’ own independence, the ability to make and sustain friendships is a vital part of the program.
 Learning to work with other students and in groups is a necessary skill that they will come across from this point forward.
-Creative problem solving with other students helps them improve their social skills, learn to collaborate, and improves creativity at this very young and impressionable age.
+Creative problem-solving with other students helps them improve their social skills, learn to collaborate, and improve creativity at this very young and impressionable age.

 An important component of the prekindergarten program is the academic learning that takes place.
 The most important aspect of learning is “hands-on learning” or “learning by doing.”
 Students need materials and activities that they can handle, explore and use.
 Hands-on exploratory play allows them to manipulate and experiment with objects and materials in their very own classroom.
 The teachers work towards purposeful learning.
 They start at this young age, helping students develop readiness skills to be successful as they continue through school.